subvod/examples/2021-ASUS-ROG-Zephyrus-G14-GA401QM-Review.md

 I don't play a whole lot of games.
 I still occasionally play *Homeworld 2 Remastered*, but for the most part I play *Red Dead Redemption 2*.
 This tiny thing...

 It can run RDR2, all medium settings (except with texture and all anti-aliasting settings on Ultra) at a consistent 45-58 fps.
 The lowest drop I've seen is 44fps when I was lobbing dynamite arrows one after another during a bounty hunter ambush.
 Now, I do run V-Sync because anything higher than 60 Hz doesn't make a difference to me even though the laptop screen itself can run at 144 Hz.
 (Plus, my TV I connect it to runs max 60fps in 1080p.)

+I do play a bit of Forza Horizon 3 and 4 as well.
+I've yet to test FH4, but FH3 runs (on default "Medium" recommended settings) at a consistent 102-114 fps, with the lowest drop I've seen to date being 94 fps during a large multiplayer circuit race.
+(Possibly due to network latency, but I'll mention it nonetheless.)

 As the old Acer did, it emulates all pre-2005 (physical) systems flawlessly.